tarek360/RichPath/README.md

 ```

+## TODO

+- Support clip-path
+- Path animation (animate a RichPath on a path)
+- Reverse animation
+- ...

+If you have any suggestion please open an issue for it.

 ## Credits

 - [florent37](https://github.com/florent37) He is the creator of [ViewAnimator](https://github.com/florent37/ViewAnimator) which gave me the idea of this project.
 Some core concepts and ideas were reused, but everything is written from scratch.